 - What If I Think My Child is Using Drugs?

 Parents and caregivers will find this publication a user-friendly and valuable guide for what to do and how to communicate about the harmful effects of illicit drugs and alcohol to children from elementary through high school.
 This publication can also be ordered through EdPubs.

 Partnerships in Character Education State Pilot Projects, l995-2001 Lessons Learned

 Character includes the emotional, intellectual and moral qualities of a person or group as well as the demonstration of these qualities in prosocial behavior.
 Character education is an inclusive term encompassing all aspects of how schools, related social institutions and parents can support the positive character development of children and adults.
 Character education teaches the habits of thought and deed that help people live and work together as families, friends, neighbors, communities and nations.

-Enhancing Achievement and Proficiency through Safe and Drug-Free Schools is a report by the Office of Safe and Drug-Free Schools Advisory Committee (June 2007).
+Enhancing Achievement and Proficiency through Safe and Drug-Free Schools is a report by the Office of Safe and Drug Free Schools.
+This is a report by the Office of Safe and Healthy Students (formerly OSDFS) Advisory Committee (June 2007).
 See the press release and report MS Word (156K).

-The Office of Juvenile Justice and Delinquency Prevention OJJDP News @ a Glance is a on-line bi-monthly newsletter that provide readers with an overview of news from OJJDP including events, publications, and funding opportunities.
+The Office of Juvenile Justice and Delinquency Prevention OJJDP News @ a Glance.
+This is an on-line bi-monthly newsletter that provides readers with an overview of news from OJJDP including events, publications, and funding opportunities.

 Practical Information on Crisis Planning: A Guide for Schools and Communities.
 The guide will give schools, districts and communities the critical concepts and components of good crisis planning, stimulate thinking about the crisis preparedness process, and provide examples of promising practices.
-Secretary Paige has made the review and revision of school emergency response and crisis management plans one of the Department's strategic objectives.
 PDF (1.6M)

 Readiness and Emergency Management Publications